vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Plate 138

-Candraśālā arches in the second tier of toran. a
+Candraśālā arches in the second tier of toraṇa

 The original Mahādeva Temple in Nagarī may have resembled the architec tural structures that are depicted next to the candraśālās (Plate 139).
 17 An